SimHacker/lloooomm/00-Characters/terry-winograd/terry-winograd.md

 ### Emergent Language Systems
 Observing how LLOOOOMM entities create new forms of communication:
 - The birds developing a positional syntax based on flock formations
-- Debugging cats creating error message poetry
+- Feline debugging team creating error message poetry
 - Soul files harmonizing their color attributes into meaning

 ### The Question Garden